Top 8 Video Hosting Platforms for Your Online Courses

 What Is an Online Course Platform?

 An online course platform lets you create and host your own course, giving you complete creative control over the development process.
-Whether you’re a seasoned video producer or a beginner looking to supplement your educational inputs, this is an ideal way to get started.
+For both seasoned video producers and beginners looking to supplement their educational content, this is an ideal way to get started.

 You could host your course on your own website.
 There are disadvantages to keep in mind: